 3. Tell a Compelling and Memorable Story

 When salespeople prepare for conversations with prospects, they usually focus on getting all the facts straight about their offerings.
-But the most accurate information in the world won’t resonate if you can’t connect with your customers.
+But the most accurate information in the world won’t resonate if you can’t connect with your customers in a memorable way.

-4. Speak to the Deciding Journey, Not Your Sales Process
+4. Speak to the Customer Deciding Journey, Not Your Sales Process

 A sales process is a set of repeatable steps that a salesperson uses to lead a prospect to purchase.
 Typically, the sales process involves several steps like prospecting, qualifying, discovering needs, negotiating, and closing.
 This would be an ideal checklist to follow if all your buyers were robots being taken through an assembly line.
 But that’s just not the reality.

-5. Don’t Rely on Personas or Customer Profiles In Your Sales Strategy
+5. Don’t Rely on Buyer Personas in Your Sales Strategy

-Too often, marketers and salespeople base their messaging on the needs prospects tell them they have.
+Too often, salespeople base their messages on the needs that prospects tell them they have.
 Then, they connect those identified needs to corresponding capabilities, in standard “solution selling” fashion.